Pradnya136/react/readme.md

 layout and content in the components, basically it is an approach to create website ui based on the data recevied from API.

 optional chaining =  to use optional chaining (?.) to handle potential undefined values.
 This way, if any property in the chain is undefined, it won't throw an error:
+In JavaScript, optional chaining is an operator that lets users safely try to access values nested inside of an object.
+It was introduced in ES2020.

 Exporting files have two ways - 1. default export 2. named export